ccmtozzi/zemirollshade/README.md

 # Zemismart Roller Shade Integration
-This is a pythons script to connect an Raspberry PI to an Zemismart Roller Shade, it's listen to an MQTT topic and execute a close or open command based on that topic.
+This is a Python script to connect a Raspberry PI to a Zemismart Roller Shade.
+It listens to an MQTT topic and executes a close or open command based on that topic.

 # Requirements